Posts

 Ubiquinol is also the biologically superior form of Co Enzyme Q10 because it is an electron donor; this makes it a very effective neutraliser of free radicals.
 It is the only form of Co Enzyme Q10 that looks for lipid peroxyl radicals that can cause damage to the polyunsaturated fatty acids present in your cell membranes.
 When you are eating a Paleo diet this is a wonderful benefit as depletion of cellular Co Enzyme Q10 can’t support basic cellular functions.
 A Paleo diet together with a higher activity level requires optimal cellular and mitochondrial functions.

-The study revealed that those clinically ill patients who had already suffered from heart failure easily absorbed ubiquinol CoE10 into their blood stream showing excellent improvements in all heath parameters.
-Another key factor that was announced was those with Hasimoto’s or other autoimmune diseases really need to only use the ubiquinol as they are unable to covert ubiquinone into ubiquinol due to their low B12 and B6 levels.
+The study revealed that those clinically ill patients who had already suffered from heart failure easily absorbed ubiquinol CoE10 into their bloodstream showing excellent improvements in all heath parameters.
+Another key factor that was announced was those with Hashimoto’s or other autoimmune diseases really need to only use the ubiquinol as they are unable to convert ubiquinone into ubiquinol due to their low B12 and B6 levels.
 They also need higher doses of ubiquinol more often.

 Do you supplement with CoQ10?
 Please share your experiences in the comments below.